slurmulon/gooey/README.md

     (?)
 Child Service A           (?)
 Child Service B

-`Services` that form this tree can publish data to each other bi-direciontally.
+`Services` that form this tree can publish data to each other bi-directionally.
 Gooey supports several traversal patterns for data publication but performs breadth-first up/down by default.

-Because `Services` can communicate with related services bi-direciontally, they can be extended to support the components of a modern SPA:
+Because `Services` can communicate with related services bi-directionally, they can be extended to support the components of a modern SPA: